U.S. nominates first ambassador to Somalia since ill-fated intervention

 Somalia is attempting to rebuild after two decades of civil war and lawlessness triggered by the overthrow of President Siad Barre in 1991.
 The fragile government is being backed by international aid aimed at preventing it from becoming a haven for al Qaeda-style militants in East Africa.

-The United States intervened in Somalia in 1992, initially on a humanitarian mission, but became embroiled in a conflict against war lords.
+The United States intervened in Somalia in 1992, initially on a humanitarian mission, but became embroiled in a conflcit against war lords.

 U.S. troops pulled out in 1994, ending the mission.